-Implement the Counter-Terrorism Agenda for the EU329, all the while recognising CSOs' role as relevant stakeholders in the "Anticipate, Prevent, Protect and Respond" approach and ensuring that counterterrorism measures will not result in a general undermining of European citizens' freedoms and CSOs' capabilities.
+1. Implement the Counter-Terrorism Agenda for the EU, all the while recognising CSOs' role as relevant stakeholders in the "Anticipate, Prevent, Protect and Respond" approach and ensuring that counterterrorism measures will not result in a general undermining of European citizens' freedoms and CSOs' capabilities.

-- 2. Address CSOs' concerns on the proposed Directive on foreign interference330, and develop measures on covert foreign interference that do not undermine CSOs' crucial role regarding European democracy and do not undermine the EU's role in promoting human rights and democracy globally. - 3.
-Clarify the definition of "beneficial ownership" in the new EU AML/CFT Package331 to ensure that for public-benefit foundations and associations, the beneficial owner is the one owning, having rights over the assets or controlling the organisation.
-This would get rid of unnecessary administrative burdens for CSOs that may hinder their actions332. - 4.
-Develop and fully implement a risk-based and proportionate approach to CT and AML policies-with a multi-stakeholder engagement and dialogue that involves CSOs, policymakers and banks-to avoid excessive restrictions that may undermine CSOs' initiatives and the respect of fundamental rights333, notably the ones enshrined in Articles 7 and 8 of the Charter of Fundamental Rights of the EU334.
+- 2. Address CSOs' concerns on the proposed Directive on foreign interference, and develop measures on covert foreign interference that do not undermine CSOs' crucial role regarding European democracy and do not undermine the EU's role in promoting human rights and democracy globally. - 4.
+Develop and fully implement a risk-based and proportionate approach to CT and AML policies-with a multi-stakeholder engagement and dialogue that involves CSOs, policymakers and banks-to avoid excessive restrictions that may undermine CSOs' initiatives and the respect of fundamental rights, notably the ones enshrined in Articles 7 and 8 of the Charter of Fundamental Rights of the EU.